KittyCAD/modeling-app/README.md

 ## Desktop

-To spin up the desktop app, `yarn install` and `yarn build:wasm-dev` need to have been done before hand then
+To spin up the desktop app, `yarn install` and `yarn build:wasm` need to have been done before hand then

 ```
-yarn electron:start
+yarn tron:start
 ```

-This will start the application and hot-reload on changed.
+This will start the application and hot-reload on changes.

 Devtools can be opened with the usual Cmd/Ctrl-Shift-I.